Let's start by making sure that all our readers understand what landfill gas utilisation is.

 The DMASWA has paid about $2 million for a system that collects and destroys most of that gas.
 They pay about $100,000 every year to maintain and run the system.

 But now they want to do more than just destroy it.
 They want to make money off of it.

 While there are a number of options, the most feasible, they say, it's best to turn that gas into gasoline equivalents that can be sold to the transportation industry.

-The goal, they say, 10-15 years down the road, is to have “something that’s able to clean the gas, and create a marketable product.
-Now whether it’s still being used as a transportation fuel at that point, or whether we shift it over to electrical generation, or whether we shift it over to a process fuel, gives that flexibility to the agency and to it’s private partner, really on how to maximize the physical value as well as the environmental value of the gas that we generate,” said John Foster, DMASWA’s administrator.
+The goal, they say, 10-15 years down the road, is to have “something that's able to clean the gas and create a marketable product.
+Now whether it's still being used as a transportation fuel at that point, whether we shift it over to electrical generation, or whether we shift it over to process fuel, gives that flexibility to the agency and to its private partner, really on how to maximize the physical value as well as the environmental value of the gas that we generate,” said John Foster, DMASWA's administrator.

 They're currently looking for a partner to help develop the system to clean and convert the gas, and then sell it. via Dubuque landfill looking to turn gas into cash